josephjohncox/effectus/docs/RUNTIME_CONFIG.md

 - `sql_introspect`: Reads `information_schema` (Postgres/MySQL) or `PRAGMA table_info` (SQLite drivers) and emits a
   JSON schema from table columns.
 - `buf`: Runs `buf export` and reads generated `*.schema.json` / `*.jsonschema` files (or `schema_dir`/`schema_files` you provide).
+If no JSON schemas are present, it falls back to `buf build` to derive JSON schemas from proto descriptors (requires `buf` on PATH).

-If your registry only exposes protobuf, add a generator that outputs JSON schemas and point `schema_dir` at the results.
+If your registry only exposes protobuf, the `buf` provider can now generate JSON schemas from descriptors; you can still supply a custom generator and point `schema_dir` at the output if you need tighter control.
-This keeps the runtime simple while still allowing schemas to be sourced dynamically from SQL catalogs or Buf registries.

 ## Kubernetes (ConfigMap)